We obey our creator, that is all that can be expected of any character, unless the master bids us otherwise home

 Having promised so much at the iconic St. Pauls shot, episode seven had no Cybermen at all.

 But that changes in the finale as episode eight, yes eight, brings this leviathan to an end.
-The only story we ever had that was longer was The Dalek Masterplan, but that had multiple times and places to full out the time.
+The only story that has been longer was The Dalek Masterplan, but that had multiple locations to full out the time.
 Much of The Invasion is spent running backwards and forwards and wasting time.
 A decent edit would bring this story into a really tight, thrilling four parter.

 The Krotons